LaurenceJJones/workshop-katacoda/crowdsec-appsec/step2_1.md

 You can see the `403 Forbidden`{{}} response code which means that the request was blocked by the AppSec component.
 If the request was blocked from within a browser they would see our standard CrowdSec block page.

-However, since we have now changed over to using the community rules, our wordpress rule is no longer loaded into the AppSec component.
-The current configuration file only loads the community rules.
+However, since we switched to community rules, our WordPress rule is no longer loaded into the AppSec component.
+The current configuration file loads only community rules.

 Let's update the configuration file to load both the community rules and our custom rule: